The US is an incredible country, full of dramatic landscapes and enthralling cities.

 The landscapes found in the American Southwest are some of the most interesting places on earth.
 I’ve road-tripped through the southwestern states countless times in the past, and just recently returned from a route I’m very familiar with: Los Angeles, California to Death Valley National Park.

-This road trip was solo, as many of my trips tend to be, and lasted four days and three nights across the Mojave Desert.
+This road trip from los Angeles to the Death Valley was solo, as many of my trips tend to be, and lasted four days and three nights across the Mojave Desert.

 Death Valley is a breathtaking National Park in California, roughly 215 miles and 3.5 hours northeast of Los Angeles.
 While Death Valley is certainly the most well-known destination on this trip, the nature you will see along the way holds a number of unique stops as well.